Political Communication Program

 Arts and Communication Pre-College Programs

-Emerson College offers five-week summer programs for high school students.
-If you are interested in pre-college non-credit programs in filmmaking, stage acting, musical theatre performance, stage design, or creative writing, please visit Arts and Communication Pre-College Studio Programs.
+Emerson College offers a three-week Journalism Institute, and five-week summer programs for high school students in filmmaking, stage acting, musical theatre performance, stage design, and creative writing.
+For more information about the five-week programs please visit Arts and Communication Pre-College Studio Programs.

 Read about Boston’s rich political history, prestigious institutions of higher education, and research centers.
 Learn about the City of Boston.